CHI - LAX

 ORD

-For a hassle-free departure, use the CTA Blue Line to reach ORD.
-It runs 24/7 and avoids traffic delays.
+For a quick commute to downtown Chicago, take the CTA Blue Line from ORD, which runs 24 hours and avoids traffic delays.

 Read more about ORDby Stefanie Waldek